Community-Sensor-Lab/Air-Quality-Sensor/README.md

 ## Arduino-IDE
+<p> If you are new to Arduino, below is a guide on installing Arduino onto your computer along with the instructions on how to install the required libraries
+ and board managers needed to run our code.
+Included in the guide is also instructions on how to make sure your sensor is able to receive signals from your computer along with the WiFi and Real-Time-Clock setup instructions to make sure the sensor is sychronised with your timezone and that the sensor will be able to connect to your google sheet. </p>
 * [Installing Arduino and Getting Started](https://docs.google.com/document/d/16o8Np3GaZfSjQlxNWIgi12ycb2CosCJ2blwEGiTplbA/edit?usp=sharing)
-> Installation Guide includes the following: <br />
->> Installation instruction for Arduino <br />
->> Installation instructions for the libraries required to run the Air-Quality Sensor code<br />
->> Installation instructions for the boards<br />
->> Connection testing instructions to make sure the sensor is connected to your computer<br />
->> WiFi and clock setup instructions

 <br>